Minnesota State Capitol

 The Quadriga atop the pediment of the Minnesota State Capitol is a work by Daniel Chester French, American sculptor of many renowned monuments including the Lincoln Memorial.
 It consists of an over-life sized group of four horses pulling a chariot and three figures; two women guiding the horses, and one man riding while holding aloft a staff that carries a plaque with “MINNESOTA” in raised letters.
 The work is fabricated of repousse copper sheets soldered over a stainless steel armature.
 The armature is a replacement of the original wrought iron that was installed during the 1990’s restoration during which the copper was repaired as well.
 All exterior surfaces were then coated with a primer and size and gilded with 23.75 K gold leaf by EverGreene.
 The group returned to the site and has remained a symbol of the state ever since.

-Then in 2012, EverGreene took on regilding the exterior dome of the Minnesota Capitol building, which included rigging, stripping, and surface preparation as part of a larger effort to restore the capitol to its 1905 appearance.
+Then in 2012, EverGreene regilded the exterior dome of the Minnesota Capitol building, which included rigging, stripping, and surface preparation as part of a larger effort to restore the capitol to its 1905 appearance.

-EverGreene was contracted by the State of Minnesota to complete a condition assessment of the Quadriga more than 20 years after we completed that work.
-The assessment was part of an annual maintenance plan to continue to preserve the work.
-On the whole, the sculpture remained in excellent condition and we observed and documented only minor conditions that required modest interventions.
+More than 20 years after the initial work, EverGreene was contracted by the State of Minnesota to complete a condition assessment of the Quadriga.
+The assessment was part of the maintenance plan and continued preservation effort.
+Overall, the sculpture remained in excellent condition and we observed and documented only minor conditions that required modest interventions.
+In 2026, EverGreene returned to regild the Quadriga once again and apply treatments that will preserve it for years to come.